 Renato is a Curtin University Commerce graduate and CPA.
 His current role is as Chief Financial Officer for Tourism WA and he previously held postings as Chief Finance Officer for the WA Museum and Art Gallery of WA while employed with the Department of Culture and the Arts.
 Renato has almost 20 years' experience in the Government financial sector and has also worked at the Department for Planning and Infrastructure and the Department of Racing, Gaming and Liquor.
 He has been a member of the writingWA Board since 2002.

-Ray Glickman (Secretary)
+Ray Glickman (Deputy Chair)

 Tabetha Beggs is the current Chairwoman of the Katharine Susannah Prichard Foundation, having served on the KSP Board for over two years.
 The Board would be delighted to nominate Tabetha to act on behalf of the Centre on the writingWA Board of Management.
 Tabetha is an active member of the Perth arts community.
 She was founder and Director of both Little Black Dress Productions, a vocal performance group, and Perth Culture, a website covering local arts news and events.
 She is a marketing officer for the City of Perth and currently blogs for Tweet Perth.